spectrum-health-systems/tingen-projects/README.md

   </a>
 </div>

-<a href="https://github.com/spectrum-health-systems/outpost31"> Tingen Documentation</a> contains API documentation, development guidelines, and manuals.
+<a href="https://github.com/spectrum-health-systems/outpost31"> Tingen Documentation</a> contains API documentation, development guidelines, manuals, and more.